jimktrains/http_ng/README.md

 -----------------------

 Many headers, such as `Date`, `Via`, `User-Agent`, `DNT`, `Pragma`, `Server`, and `P3P` are useless and take up bandwidth.
-They also enable techniques such as [PanOptiClick](https://panopticlick.eff.org/) that enable tracking of users.
+The client headers also enable techniques such as [PanOptiClick](https://panopticlick.eff.org/) that enable tracking of users.

 MIME-Multi-part
 ---------------